+Some healthcare businesses that provide training may also offer patient-specific training for their business.
+So, for example, if you’ll be working at a nursing home there may be additional focus on caring for elderly patients.
 Once you’ve completed your online CNA training, you’ll need to pass the CNA certification exam to become a licensed certified nursing assistant.
 Your online courses and your in-person training should prepare you for the exam, but there are also countless resources available online to assist you in your preparations.
 This site has a huge array of CNA practice tests to help you prepare for the big day.
 Check out our full menu of CNA practice tests.

 If you’re more interested in building a strategy to pass the CNA exam, we’ve got you covered there as well, just check out our CNA exam preparation guide to give you a game plan for gaining your CNA certification.

 Most online CNA certification programs last anywhere from four to twelve weeks, with most of them being at least six.
 There are a number of factors that can impact the length of a program, whether or not it’s a full or part time program, while some online CNA classes allow for some amount of self-pacing.
 In general, a CNA certification can be attained much quicker than many other job certifications, meaning it can be a fast track to employment opportunities.

 How Much Does a CNA Training Program Cost?

 There are three main costs you will incur to become a CNA, the cost of the training program, the cost of a criminal background check, and the cost of the exam itself.
 The cost of CNA training can vary, but the average is usually around $1,300.
 A criminal background check usually costs less than $50, and the fee for the examination is usually in the neighborhood of $100.
 There are also some hidden fees that can sneak up on you as you pursue your CNA.
 These include: